 It’s free and confidential.
 Appointments can last up to 45 minutes.
 This will give you the opportunity to discuss any issues that you feel are affecting your health and give you the chance to look at positive solutions.
 You can find out about different organisations or activities that can offer you support.
 Ask your doctor or nurse about this service.

-The practice offers a weekly Cryotherapy Clinic with the practice nurse on both a Tuesday and Friday afternoon for the removal of warts/verrucas.
+The practice offers a waiting list to access a Cryotherapy Clinic with the practice nurse for the removal of warts/verrucas.
 NHS Inform offers some guidance in the identification and removal of warts/verrucas click here for more information

 .
 For helpful advice on the management of Verrucas and Warts click here for more information.
-To book an appointment please call the surgery on 01382 651201.
+To be added to the waiting list please call the surgery on 01382 651201.

 What causes earwax to build up?
 Some people regularly get blocked ears because they naturally produce a lot of earwax.
 Other factors that can increase the risk of too much wax include: